Vtolin/intro/README.md

 Just open index.html directly in your browser, or deploy it with services like Vercel, Netlify, or GitHub Pages.

 # Features
-No frameworks — just HTML, CSS, and JS
+No frameworks.
+Just pure HTML, CSS, and JS madness

 Dark mode toggle with localStorage memory